Police corruption in Austria

-Until 2010, few corruption cases have been prosecuted against the Austrian police.
+Until 2010, few corruption cases had been prosecuted against the Austrian police.
 There have been a low number of indictments relating to corruption.
-This is supported by Transparency International's Corruption Perception Index which ranks Austria among the 16 countries with the lowest corruption levels with 7.8 points.
-The general public support these statistics further as only 25% believe that bribe offering and bribe acceptance is widespread amongst Austrian police officers.
+This is supported by Transparency International's Corruption Perception Index,which ranks Austria among the 16 countries with the lowest corruption levels, with 7.8 points.
+The general public supports these statistics further, as only 25% believe that bribery offering and bribery acceptance are widespread amongst Austrian police officers.
 Whilst this figure may still appear to be high, it is still much lower than the average for the EU (34%).
 The success, in comparison to many other nations, can be in part attributed to the stable economic performance of the state, which allows the Austrian police force to receive appropriate salaries.
 As a result, the likelihood that a significant number of Austrian police officers would consider engaging in corrupt practices as a way of making a living is minimal, and rather acts of police corruption tend to be committed episodically.
-Austria is a gateway to the European Union from the Eastern European countries, which creates additional corruption opportunities.
-Despite this, studies illustrate that officers and supervisors tend to be knowledgeable about the boundaries of the police culture, especially with regards to the types of behaviours permitted and prohibited.
+Austria is a gateway to the European Union from Eastern European countries, which creates additional corruption opportunities.
+Despite this, studies illustrate that officers and supervisors tend to be knowledgeable about the boundaries of the police culture, especially with regard to the types of behaviours permitted and prohibited.

-Whilst Austria has somewhat been devoid of corruption, there have been several corruption cases particularly over the last several years, which question the accountability of the Austrian police.
+Whilst Austria has somewhat been devoid of corruption, there have been several corruption cases, particularly over the last several years, which question the accountability of the Austrian police.
 In 2006, the Vienna police chief was charged with abuse of office and unauthorized acceptance of gifts from private companies, testament to the rising number of corruption acts committed by Austrian police.
-This is further expressed by Eurobarometer data that emphasises this recent spike in police corruption, as surveys highlighted that in 2011 80% of Austrian citizens exclaimed that corruption was a serious problem, compared to 60% in 2009.
-The figures from 2011 are above the EU average of 76%, indicating that the recent years have been littered with police corruption crimes that include abuse of office, unauthorized disclosure of information, as well as bribe acceptance.
+This is further expressed by Eurobarometer data that emphasises this recent spike in police corruption, as surveys highlighted that in 2011, 80% of Austrian citizens exclaimed that corruption was a serious problem, compared to 60% in 2009.
+The figures from 2011 are above the EU average of 76%, indicating that the recent years have been littered with police corruption crimes that include abuse of office, unauthorized disclosure of information, as well as bribery acceptance.
 Despite such a rapid elevation in corruption cases amongst police authorities in Austria, no public data and scarce quantities of academic research detailing the number of police officers registered or suspected of or involved in acts of corruption are available.
 This makes it extremely difficult to assess the extent and nature of the corrupt practices being conducted by the Austrian police.
-This is because the institutions in charge of countering corruption have only started analyzing it in the last few years, due to the contemporary context that police corruption in Austria is situated.
+This is because the institutions in charge of countering corruption have only started analyzing it in the last few years, due to the contemporary context in which police corruption in Austria is situated.
 Despite this recent escalation in police corruption prevalence, Austria still remains a country that is characterized by a low number of corruption cases compared to other countries throughout the world.